webqit/oohtml/explainer.md

 A slot's attributes, other than the slot-exclusive `name` and `template` attributes, are inheritted by every slotted element.

+When a partial inherits attributes from a slot, inheritted attributes are made to take priority over any existing attributes.
 On inheriting single-value attributes, like the `id` attribute, any such attribute is replaced on the slotted element.
 On inheriting space-delimitted attributes, like the `class` attribute, new and non-duplicate values are placed after any existing values.
 On inheriting key/value attributes, like the `style` attribute, new declarations are placed after any existing declarations, making CSS cascading work on the `style` attribute.

 Below, we are using Slot Attributes to recompose the same *partial* differently for each usecase.